t-d-k/LibreCrypt/docs/FAQ.md

 *A:* After creating an encrypted partition/disk, if you have a drive letter associated with the physical partition used, MS Windows will report that drive as being "RAW" since it cannot understand what is stored on it (for obvious reasons, it can't understand what the encrypted data means).

 *WARNING:* Do not let MS Windows format this partition!
-Although formatting the "virtual drive" DoxBox creates after mounting your encrypted partition is certainly a requirement before it can be used, formatting the partition it resides on could destroy your encrypted data!
+Although formatting the "virtual drive" LibreCrypt creates after mounting your encrypted partition is certainly a requirement before it can be used, formatting the partition it resides on could destroy your encrypted data!

 The safest course of action is to prevent MS Windows from allocating a drive letter to the encrypted partition.
 By doing so: